shanreed25/Web-Foundation/DeveloperTools/CSSDevTools.md

 ### Capture Overview
 - provides a comprehensive summary of the CSS used on a web page, offering insights into various aspects of the stylesheet
+- summary contains several sections including counts of elements, inline styles, external styles, media queries, colors, font info, unused declarations and more
+- analyzing this summary can help you gain insights into your CSS, identify areas for improvement, and enhance the performance and accessibility of your web pages
+- **Navigate to the CSS Overview Panel**
+    1. Click the menu(three dots in right corner) in the DevTools toolbar
+    2. Select `More Tools` then Select `CSS Overview` then click the `Capture Overview` button

 ### CSS Chrome Extensions
 - [Pesticide](https://chromewebstore.google.com/detail/pesticide/bakpbgckdnepkmkeaiomhmfcnejndkbi)